symfony/symfony-docs/security/guard_authentication.rst

 **createAuthenticatedToken(UserInterface $user, string $providerKey)**
     If you are implementing the :class:`Symfony\\Component\\Security\\Guard\\GuardAuthenticatorInterface`
     instead of extending the :class:`Symfony\\Component\\Security\\Guard\\AbstractGuardAuthenticator`
     class, you have to implement this method.
-This method will be called after a successful authentication to create and return the token for the user, who was supplied as the first argument.
+It will be called after a successful authentication to create and return the token for the user, who was supplied as the first argument.